JacobHoss/note-taker/README.md

 # Note Taker

   ## Description:
-  This project uses ES6 Javascript classes, Node, and Inquirer to generate a professional HTML webpage for a Software-Engineer team.
+    This project is a node server based Heroku app!
+Use it to take notes and stay organized!

   ## Table of Contents:
   * [Installation](#installation)